 Beyond methodological aspects, the monitoring of seismic velocity requires certain noise and structural conditions for stable measurements.
 Regarding noise source distribution, the reconstruction of the Green's function from correlations requires random and isotropic noise sources (Lobkis & Weaver 2001), a condition that is unlikely met in the field (Mulargia & Castellaro 2013).
-Nevertheless, a stable localised noise source is sufficient for monitoring purposes Hadziioannou et al. (2009) and represents another ideal situation.
-In our frequency band, the Peso field site is continuously excited by the same source (Fig. 1c) which is likely to be induced by the surf of the ocean waves hitting the shoreline (Fig. S1).
+Nevertheless, a stable localised noise source is sufficient for monitoring purposes (Hadziioannou et al. 2009) and represents another ideal situation.
+In our frequency band, the beamforming analysis shows that the incoming energy has one dominant azimuthal direction (Fig. 1c).
+This feature suggests that the Peso field site is continuously excited by the same source which is likely to be induced by the surf of the ocean waves hitting the shoreline (Fig. S1).
 This stable situation is disturbed during windy afternoons, which cause the degradation of our velocity measurements (Fig. 4) due to high-amplitude arrivals.
 In our study, a statistical pre-processing scheme was designed to limit the disturbances from these deterministic signals.
-The 1D profile also suggests that a low velocity layer is present at the surface (Fig. 7ab) with elevated velocities (¿1000 km/s for most of inferred models, Fig. 7a).
-Considering a low-velocity layer of $V_S = 1600$ m/s with a thickness H=200 m, we can estimate an approximate resonance frequency with $f_k = ((2k+1)/4)/(V_S/H)$ (Nakamura 2000).
+The 1D profile also suggests that a low velocity layer is present at the surface (Fig. 7ab) with elevated velocities (>1000 km/s for most of inferred models, Fig. 7a).
+Considering a low-velocity layer of $V_S = 1600$ m/s with a thickness H = 200 m, we can estimate an approximate resonance frequency with $f_k = ((2k+1)/4)/(V_S/H)$ (Nakamura 2000).
 With this relation, we obtain $f_0 \sim 2$ Hz to for the fundamental mode and $f_1 \sim 6$ Hz for the first overtone, these values being almost in the range of the 3-6 Hz band we used in this study.
-This configuration could promote the trapping and reverberation of seismic energy around this specific frequency band and with limited dissipation which are ideal conditions for monitoring subsurface changes (Sheng et al.) 2021).
+This configuration could promote the trapping and reverberation of seismic energy around this specific frequency band and with limited dissipation which are ideal conditions for monitoring subsurface changes (Sheng et al. 2021).